UCLLBackEndDevelopment-2425/java-exercises/src/_1_introduction/exercise1/description.md

 - Every time `scanner.nextLine();` is called the program stops until the user gives his input via the console

 You can copy this construction to the next exercises whenever it is necessary to read input.

-You may ignore the warnings of the scanner in console.